Hobsten/notes/springboot.md

 Company company = context.getBean("company", Company.class); // ("High Street", 1000)
 ```

+Spring manages object instances in a container (`ApplicationContext`).
+Each class informs Spring about its dependencies and Spring will inject these objects (`Beans`) into each class.
+Every class has references to all object they require.
+The classes maintain low coupling this way.

 #### Standard scenario vs Inversion of Control scenario

 `TextEditor` depends on the implementation of `SpellChecker`